A Sparse Beta Regression Model for Network Analysis: Sparse beta -Regression Model

-\end{Prop} Proposition \ref{Prop: compatibility condition Sigma} requires $s^*_+ = o(\sqrt{n})$.
-The $n$ large enough condition is made precise in the proof and requires that $n$ be such that $1/ \sqrt{n} < 1/s^*_+$, which is implied by $s^*_+ = o(\sqrt{n})$ and sufficiently large $n$.
-Let us put this in the context of general LASSO theory.
-In general LASSO theory, to show that the $\ell_1$-error goes to zero in probability for increasing $n$, it is imposed that the sparsity $s$ of the true parameter fulfills
+\end{Prop} Proposition \ref{Prop: compatibility condition Sigma} requires $s_{0,+} = o(\sqrt{n})$.
+The ``$n$ large enough''-condition is made precise in the proof and requires that $n$ be such that $1/ \sqrt{n} < 1/s_{0,+}$, which is implied by $s_{0,+} = o(\sqrt{n})$ and sufficiently large $n$.
+Let us put this in the context of general LASSO theory in which to show the $\ell_1$-error going to zero in probability, it is imposed that the sparsity $s$ of the true parameter fulfils